cvcpatton/cvcpatton.github.io/README.md

 **Features**

 * Responsive design for desktop and mobile
-* Showcases key projects with links to GitHub repos and live demos
+* Showcases key projects with links to GitHub repos and live or video demos
 * Includes an About Me section and contact information
 * Clean, simple UI focused on accessibility and readability